panchapal/Spend-Snap/README.md

 <br/>🔹 Filter & Search – Easily find transactions
 <br/>🔹 Set Budgets – Manage your spending goals
 <br/>🔹 Export Data – Download reports as CSV

+📜 Copyright Notice

+© 2025 [PANCHANAN PAL].
+All rights reserved.
+This app and its contents are the intellectual property of [PANCHANAN PAL] and may not be copied, modified, or distributed without permission.